 - 13.2.1.
 Boundaries: As a point of reference, SFD boundaries at time of adoption of this policy shall be used as a determinant or benchmark as to the extent of capacity of service according to SFD's adopted response time standards.
 This policy may be applied to all or administratively defined areas of SFD. - 13.2.2.
 Property Categories: Properties are grouped by two basic categories, residential, and commercial.
 Residential properties shall include both single-family and multifamily units.
 Commercial property shall be those property uses that would otherwise be classified as industrial, business, retail sales and services, wholesale sales, storage, assisted care facilities and hospital and medical facilities. - 13.2.3.
-Capital Improvements: SFDs Capital Improvement Plan identifies the resources and revenue needed to provide adequate service and maintain public health and safety over a 20 year planning cycle.
-Each year an updated Six Year Capital Improvement Plan shall be adopted to serve as the basis for updating construction and equipment costs and impact and level of service fees. - 13.2.4.
+Capital Improvements (C&E): SFDs Capital Improvement Plan identifies the resources and revenue needed to provide adequate service and maintain public health and safety over a 20 year planning cycle.
+Each year an updated Six Year Capital Improvement Plan shall be adopted to serve as the basis for updating construction and equipment costs and impact and level of service fees.
+The C&E costs identified in Appendix A for the impact fee computation reflects only projects that can be attributed to the impact of new development. - 13.2.4.
 Fire Department Service Demand: Past demand for fire department services to property categories identified above, shall be used to predict future service level demand to those property types.
 The percentage of service use by new development and its impact on SFD Service Levels shall be used to determine appropriate and relational contributions for each property type (see Appendix A, Res/Com Split).
 Needed expenditures for improvements identified in the SFD Capital Improvement Plan will be the basis for determining the construction and equipment costs (C&E) which are used in calculating impact fees and level of service contributions. - 13.2.5.
 Usage Factor: The specific use of fire services by land use category.
 Use factors are based on actual call rates. (see Appendix B) - 13.2.6.
-ERF (Effective Response Force) Factor: The minimum amount of staffing and equipment that must reach a specific emergency location within the maximum adopted level of service time capable of fire suppression, EMS and/or other incident mitigation.
+ERF (Effective Response Force) Factor: The minimum amount of staffing and equipment that must reach a specific emergency location within the maximum

-- 13.2.7.
-New Development Share: That portion of the LOS fee to be paid for by new development.
-New development share is used to assure that new development does not solely pay for improvements that increase the ability to-serve throughout SFD. - 13.2.8.
+- adopted level of service time capable of fire suppression, EMS and/or other incident mitigation. - 13.2.7.
 Projected Development: The 20 year development capacity analysis found in SFD's Capital Improvement Plan will be the basis for SFD calculations of future dwelling units and future square-footage of commercially developed properties.